tweedegolf/memory-serve/README.md

 [axum](https://github.com/tokio-rs/axum) Router.
 It automatically adds cache headers and handles file compression.

+During development (debug builds) files are served dynamically, they are read and compressed at request time.

 Text-based files like HTML or javascript are compressed using [brotli](https://en.wikipedia.org/wiki/Brotli) at compile time and decompressed at startup, to minimize the binary size.